muldjord/skyscraper/README.md

 #### Version 3.6.5 (In development, unreleased)
 * Now uses one shared networking instance, instead of one per thread
+* 'daphne' platform entries now added as '<game>' entries instead of '<folder>' entries (Thank you to user 'clyde' for helping figure this out)

 #### Version 3.6.1 (27th October 2020)
 * Added 'amigacd32' as a separate platform just because (Thank you to user 'HoraceAndTheSpider' for resetting The Matrix)